xnaas/webserver/nginx/README.md

-# nginx & fail2ban
+# nginx
-These are some nginx and fail2ban files related to my personal nginx setup.
+These are some nginx files related to my personal nginx setup.

 Additional details: